z-gong/mstk/README.md

 __Important Note__:
 *The __primitive__ atom typing and force field used above are for demonstration purpose only and are __not__ well optimized for production use.*
-*For reliable simulation, please prepare you own `zft` and `zff` files or get them from a validated source.*
+*For reliable simulation, please prepare you own `smt` and `zff` files or get them from a validated source.*

 ## Documentation